Changes to Whakatāne Obstetrics and Gynaecology Service | Te Whatu Ora | Health New Zealand | Hauora a Toi Bay of Plenty

 • However, if you need or are likely to need help from a doctor with your birth, you will give birth at Tauranga Hospital.
 This includes Caesarean sections, inductions of labour (medication to artificially start the birth process), epidurals or help for people who have had problems during birth previously.

-• While you are pregnant, your care will continue at Whakatāne Hospital with the support of Tauranga specialists.
+• While you are pregnant, your care will continue at Whakatāne Hospital with the support of Tauranga doctors if required.

-We have not taken this decision lightly and have tried all options to keep the service going.
-The clinical safety for women/pregnant people and babies is our key priority while we find specialist staff.
+The clinical safety for women/pregnant people and babies is our key priority while we find specialist doctors.

 Are you or a whānau member hapū/pregnant?

-If you are pregnant and are not currently enrolled with a midwife or Lead Maternity Carer, we encourage you to enrol as soon as you can at findyourmidwife.co.nz or call 0800 429 328 to kōrero with a midwife.
+If you are pregnant and are not currently enrolled with a midwife or Lead Maternity Carer, we encourage you to enrol as soon as you can at findyourmidwife.co.nz or call 0800 429 328.
+This phone number is available 24 hours/7 days per week and a midwife at Ko Matariki Maternity Unit can kōrero with you.
+You can call with any questions at any time.

 Background